andreasabel/inCode/entry/introduction-to-singletons-3.md

-This post will be a continuation of [Part 1](https://blog.jle.im/entry/introduction-to-singletons-1.html) and [Part 2](https://blog.jle.im/entry/introduction-to-singletons-2.html), so if you haven't read those first, now would be a good time to pause and do so and also work on some of the exercises.
+This post will be a continuation of [Part 1](https://blog.jle.im/entry/introduction-to-singletons-1.html) and [Part 2](https://blog.jle.im/entry/introduction-to-singletons-2.html), so if you haven't read those first, now would be a good time to pause and do so (and also try to complete the exercises).
 Today we will be expanding on the ideas in those posts by working with more complex ways to *restrict functions* based on types.
 Like the previous posts, we will start by writing things "by hand", and then jumping into the singletons library and seeing how the framework gives you tools